Pharmacy Act 1852

-The Pharmacy Act 1852 was the first legislation in the United Kingdom to regulate pharmacists and druggists.
+The Pharmacy Act 1852 (15 & 16 Vict. c.
+56) was an act of the Parliament of the United Kingdom which was the first legislation in the United Kingdom to regulate pharmacists and druggists.

 It set up a register of pharmacists and limited the use of the title to people registered with the Pharmaceutical Society, but proposals to give the society exclusive rights to sell drugs or poisons were rejected.
 It did not provide a legal definition for the trade and practice of pharmacy.

+Subsequent developments

+The whole act was repealed by section 25(2) of, and the fourth schedule to, the Pharmacy Act 1954 (2 & 3 Eliz.
+2. c.
+61).